Guide to Amazon's Advanced Search for Books

 Reader age is a lot like subject, in that it is a field that is more likely to derail your search than narrow it usefully.
 Language can be useful if you are searching for a specific book written in one language but desired in another.
 For example if you were searching for Jorge Luis Borges, but you wanted a book that was translated into English, you could use the language drop-down.
 Normally though, the publisher and publication date will already narrow that down and be displayed in results.

 The sort drop down isn't necessarily useful for finding a particular edition of a book so I wouldn't change its setting.
 The keywords field is a wild card, you can use it to search for keywords within the descriptions of the book, or at times to rule out certain types of books.
 The Advanced Search page on Amazon describes searching for books written by Malcolm X but not his autobiography.
 In that case you would use the minus operator before autobiography ("-autobiography") in the keywords field.
-The minus character means 'leave out results' that are include the keyword 'autobiography', or mention autobiography in the description.
+The minus character means 'leave out results' that include the keyword 'autobiography', or mention autobiography in the description.
 There is a chance that this can mess up your searches as well, because the description might say something along the lines of "this is Malcolm X's finest work outside of his autobiography" and you could rule that out of your results.
-This is something that is helpful to keep in mind while you are trying to search.
+This is helpful to keep in mind while you are trying to search.

 Also, do not assume that all of the information in Amazon database is going to be accurate and you'll have an easier time finding what you're looking for.
 Publication dates are a good example.
 You can find editions of a book you know was writted in 1979, that claim to be from the 1700s.